 |Small (fewer than 2,000 full-time students)||No|

-- Caring for Patients in French: A professional development course for French speakers who already work in the health care field and want to improve their communication with francophone patients.
+- Caring for Patients in French: This professional development program suits French speakers who work in health care and want to improve their communication with francophone patients.

-- Tlicho: Starting in September 2019, Tlicho language students will be paired up with Indigenous Elders for a unique cultural and intergenerational learning experience.
+- Tlicho: Tlicho-language students learn pronunciation and sentence structure through storytelling and pair up with Indigenous Elders for a unique cultural and intergenerational learning experience.

-- Aurora Borealis: Capture the Colours of the North: learn how to take stunning photos of the northern lights under the guidance of a local photographer.
+- Aurora Borealis: Learn how to take stunning photos of the northern lights under the guidance of a local photographer.

 - French as a Second Language